saltstack/salt/doc/topics/releases/oxygen.rst

    Due to the current limitations that will be changing in a future, before you turn on auto-discovery, make sure your network is secured and trusted.

 Auto-discovery is configured on Master and Minion.
-Both of them are configured via ``discovery`` option as follows:
+Both of them are configured via the ``discovery`` option as follows:

 **Master configuration**

-To simply enable it by default, accepting all kinds of minions, it is enough to set it to True:
+To use the default configuration, which accepts any minion, simply set ``discovery`` to True:

 .. code-block:: yaml

        discovery: true

-Sub-option `mapping` allows auto-discovery to help Minions to find a proper Master for them.
-The mapping contains just an arbitrary set of key/value strings that would match either any of them or all of them.
-Default is empty.
+A sub-option called `mapping` allows auto-discovery to help find the proper Master.
+The mapping contains an arbitrary set of key/value pairs, which the Minion configuration can target.
+By default, no mappings are set.

 Example: